 A network profile is a network configuration template for Azure resources.
 It specifies certain network properties for the resource, for example, the subnet into which it should be deployed.
-The first time you deploy a container group to a subnet (and thus a virtual network), Azure creates a network profile for you.
+When you first use the az container create command to deploy a container group to a subnet (and thus a virtual network), Azure creates a network profile for you.
 You can then use that network profile for future deployments to the subnet.

 In the following diagram, several container groups have been deployed to a subnet delegated to Azure Container Instances.
 Once you've deployed one container group to a subnet, you can deploy additional container groups to it by specifying the same network profile.

-You can deploy container groups to a new virtual network and allow Azure to create the required network resources for you, or deploy to an existing virtual network.
+You can use az container create to deploy container groups to a new virtual network and allow Azure to create the required network resources for you, or deploy to an existing virtual network.

 New virtual network

 To deploy to a new virtual network and have Azure create the network resources for you automatically, specify the following when you execute az container create:

 - Virtual network address prefix in CIDR format